- Letter of application example

 The purpose of a letter of application is to tell the story behind your resume and why you’re applying.

-- expand on the skills, achievements, and professional experiences you want to highlight
+- Expands on the skills, achievements, and professional experiences you want to highlight

-- describe what you can offer the company
+- Describes what you can offer the company

-- explain your personal connection to someone working in the company (when applicable)
+- Explains your personal connection to someone working in the company (when applicable)

 Letter of application example